srozb/upxfix/README.md

 5. [References](#credits-and-references)

 ## Introduction
 The UPX-Fix project provides a tool that can repair the headers of ELF binaries with zeroed UPX headers.
-This can be particularly useful when analyzing malware samples, as many malicious samples are intentionally damaged to hinder unpacking.
+This can be particularly useful when analyzing malware samples, as many malicious samples (for example **Mozi** malware) are intentionally damaged to hinder unpacking.

 ## Requirements
 To use this project, you will need to have Nim lang installed on your system or download precompiled executables.
 This can be done by following the instructions on the [Nim website](https://nim-lang.org/install.html).